Fancy Something Differnt? – Try These 4 Unusual Tomato Varieties This Year

 You can start sowing the tomato seeds for this variety as early as January indoors and continue sowing until April if you want.

-Like with the other unusual tomato varieties, sow the seeds in a seed tray or small pot and place in a propagator.
+Like with the other tomato varieties, sow the seeds in a seed tray or small pot and place in a propagator.

 Once the seedlings show two true leaves, you can pot them on into bigger pots, about 8cm (3in).
 Start hardening them off for at least 7 days, 14 would be even better.